How to Plan a Chinese American Wedding: Making it Authentically Yours

 Chinese Wedding Banquet

-The Chinese wedding banquet is not just a meal.
-It’s one of the most important parts of a Chinese wedding, symbolizing prosperity, family unity, and honoring the couple’s new life together.
-Dishes are chosen for symbolic meaning (noodles for longevity, whole fish for prosperity) and the number of courses served is chosen based on auspiciousness (usually 8,9, or 10).
+The Chinese wedding banquet is one of the most important parts of a Chinese wedding, symbolizing prosperity, family unity, and honoring the couple's new life together.
+Dishes carry symbolic meaning (noodles for longevity, whole fish for prosperity) and course counts matter (8 or 9 for auspiciousness).
+If your family has strong opinions anywhere, it's probably here, though most care that the fish is on the table, not how it's seasoned.

 Pro tip: Add bilingual programs or signage so guests understand and appreciate the meaning behind each tradition.